 Grass Tastes Good

-The modern domestic dog has a rather limited diet in general, but its wild relatives continue to enjoy a diverse bounty of food.
+The modern domestic dog has a limited diet in general, but its wild relatives continue to enjoy a diverse bounty of food.
 Coyotes, for example, typically eat vegetable matter found in the stomachs and intestines of prey animals.
-In fact, many wild canines also eat roots, grasses, and even fruit along with the meat that they kill or scavenge.
+In fact, many wild canines also eat roots, grasses, and berries in addition to the meat they kill or scavenge.

-This tendency to eat plants shows up in your dog's behavior as well.
-It's likely that your puppy enjoys raw-plant snacks, such as lettuce, green beans, carrots, or even apple slices, from time to time.
-You might also find that your dog turns its nose up at raw veggies and fruits but really enjoys them cooked.
+This tendency to eat plants shows up in your dog's behavior too.
+It's likely that, in addition to grass, your puppy enjoys safe raw-plant snacks, such as sliced bananas, green beans, strawberries, or even apple slices, from time to time.
+You might also find that your dog turns its nose up at certain raw fruits and veggies, such as broccoli, but really enjoys them cooked.

 To Induce Vomiting

-Eating grass does not always result in vomiting, but it can, especially in dogs who don't make it a regular habit.
-It's possible that these occasional grass eaters are using it as a natural emetic to stimulate vomiting when they feel unwell.
+Eating grass doesn't always result in vomiting, but it can sometimes, especially in dogs that don't eat grass regularly.
+It's possible that these occasional grass eaters are attempting to use it as a natural emetic to stimulate vomiting when they feel unwell.

 Once outside, your dog with the gassy tummy may begin to gulp mouthfuls of grass.
-The long, tickling strands can naturally prompt them to "whoops" out whatever has been causing the upset stomach.
-When that's done, the dog often goes back to normal almost immediately and shows no other signs of illness.
+The long, tickling strands may prompt it to regurgitate whatever's been causing its upset stomach.
+When this is done, it may return to its normal activities fairly soon and show no other signs of illness.

 Occasional grass eating isn't a cause for concern.
 If your dog is partaking of grass because of boredom or a nutritional deficiency, you can make simple changes to add some "spice" to your pup's life and food bowl.
-However, there are some instances in which you'll want to stop this behavior for your dog's safety and other times when it's a sign that you need to consult your veterinarian.
+However, there are times when you'll need to stop this behavior cold for your dog's safety and other times when it may be a sign that your pup is seriously ill.

-- Indoor dogs may also indulge their urge to graze by nibbling houseplants.
-This may be dangerous or even poisonous, depending on the plant.
-Be sure that you are not growing any potentially poisonous plants inside or out and keep all indoor plants out of your dog's reach.
+- Indoor dogs may indulge their urge to graze by nibbling houseplants.
+This may be a dangerous or even fatal activity, depending on the plant species.
+To be on the safe side, avoid growing any potentially poisonous plants inside or out.

-- You should be cautious about letting your dog eat grass that you know has been chemically treated as it could lead to poisoning.
-Even if you don't use herbicides or pesticides on your lawn, your neighbor might.
+- Never allow your dog to eat grass that's been chemically treated as this could lead to poisoning.
+Even if you don't use herbicides or pesticides on your own lawn and garden, your neighbor might.
 Toxic substances could end up in your yard via water runoff or wind, especially if they're applied on a windy day.
 This also pertains to public areas, such as parks, where the grass may have been treated.

-- Give your grass-loving pup an alternative to satiate their craving.
+- Give your grass-loving pup an alternative to satiate its craving.
 For instance, you can provide a patch or a container of healthy wheat grass for your dog to munch.
-Pet supply stores often have grass or herb growing kits available that are safe for dogs as well.
+Pet-supply stores often have grass- and herb-growing kits available that are safe for dogs as well.

-- If your dog grazes more than two days in a row and it causes vomiting each time, this is a signal that your pup should be examined by a veterinarian to rule out a health problem.
-An upset tummy that becomes chronic should be diagnosed to rule out intestinal parasites like roundworms or something more serious like parvovirus or kidney disease.
+- If your dog grazes repeatedly for more than two days in a row and vomits every time, this is a signal that you should take your dog to the vet.
+A chronic upset tummy should be checked out as soon as possible to rule out intestinal parasites, like roundworms, or something more serious like parvovirus or kidney disease.